-It’s been great working with Architecture Van Brandenburg as their BNZ Commercial Partner.
-Read about how their business survived and thrived in their story originally published in the Silver Linings book.
+Read about how BNZ customer Architecture Van Brandenburg survived and thrived in their story originally published in the Silver Linings book.
 This has been republished with permission from Nanogirl Labs, written by David Downs and Joe Davis.

 Architecture Van Brandenburg (AVB) is a cutting-edge architecture and design company with studios in Dunedin and Queenstown.
 With the construction of the AVB-designed 120,000m2 corporate campus for Chinese fashion giant Marisfrolg well underway in Shenzhen, prior to the emergence of Covid in New Zealand architect Damien Van Brandenburg had been spending half of his time in China supervising the project.
 Now unable to travel with lockdown, AVB had to adapt their approach to the project; at the same time, back home in Dunedin, they went to work in support of the local Covid response.